ocdladefense/intern-syllabus/years/2024/summer/week-2/weather-model/open-weather-api.md

 APPID = 3b023cc4b7da42b81cd324266c384075
 ```

+### List of weather conditions, condition codes, and their related icons
+Here is the link to the list of [possible weather conditions](https://openweathermap.org/weather-conditions).  _Remember that icons have both night/day alternates.
+Day-appropriate icons are suffixed with "d"; night-appropriate icons are suffixed with "n".
+These correspond to the <code>sys.pod</code> key in each data sample.
+The complete list of codes and icons is [available in spreadsheet form](https://docs.google.com/spreadsheets/d/1Hl0TjF_XoKipeREXD6T0VhGfumNSSWBIqGMpy1tSCZM/edit?usp=sharing).

 ### Get the current weather
 Access the data [here](https://api.openweathermap.org/data/2.5/weather?lat=44.5646&lon=-123.26&units=imperial&lang=en&appid=3b023cc4b7da42b81cd324266c384075) to get the current weather in Corvallis, OR.
 ```javascript